dealing with the media

 Dealing with intrusive media

 If members of the media are being overly intrusive or disruptive, request that they respect your privacy.
 If this fails, you should not hesitate to discuss any problems with your case officer.
-They may be able to liaise with journalists, editors or chief-of-staff about your privacy wishes.
+They may be able to liaise with journalists about your privacy wishes.